-Work Package 2 - Portfolio management, coordination and prioritisation
+Work Package 2 - Portfolio management, coordination and prioritisation provide additional models-PDO, PDX, GEMMs or patient samples - complementary to the EFPIA set.

 Description: To direct and support optimal project delivery across tumour types, ensuring sufficient overlap that results are interpretable without wasteful duplication.
 To provide a mechanism for the identification and integration of bespoke test systems so that they have maximal impact.